 It’s overriding your discomfort for the sake of smoothness.

-It’s explaining, justifying, shrinking - not because someone asked you to, but because your internal script told you to.
+It’s explaining, justifying, shrinking because your internal script told you to and because it's what you always do.

 Boundaries Are Not Just Defensive.
 They’re Defining